Ja-Tar/Launkey/README.md

 ### Linux

+> [!WARNING]
+> Linux is not working for now.
+I will fix it...
+Soon...

 For Linux you need to install `pygame` library for your distribution.
 For example on Ubuntu you can do it with:
 ```bash
 sudo apt install python3-pygame